A248/data-sifter/README.md

 # Data-Sifter

-Rust program to re-organize data in CSV files using SQL.
+A CLI tool written in Rust to query data in CSV files using SQL.

-### Problem
+### Use-cases

+* Maybe you just want a generic way to view a CSV file on the command line.
-School assignments sometimes require using Excel or Google Sheets to create graphs of data.
-However, sometimes the data is not organized in a certain fashion, making it non-trivial to turn into the desired kind of graph.
+* Perhaps an academic assignment requires using Excel or Google Sheets to create graphs of data.
+Why learn Excel or Sheets functions when you already know SQL?

-Many people solve this problem by manipulating the data using Excel / Google Sheets functions.
-However, this requires learning

 ### Solution

-Data-Sifter allows you to re-organize the data from Excel and Google Sheets.
-This way, you don't have to learn the niche Excel and Google Sheets functions.

-Data-Sifter uses familiar SQL syntax, specifically from the PostgreSQL dialect.
-So, you can apply existing SQL knowledge without having to learn functions from Excel or Google Sheets.

-## Usage

-Export the data as CSV, run Data-Sifter, then re-import the CSV back to Excel / Google Sheets.
+Data-Sifter takes a CSV file as data.
+It copies the data to a RDMS (currently PostgreSQL).

+Then, it allows you to run a query against the data.

+You have the option of displaying the query results either on the command line or written to another CSV file.

 ### Steps

 1. Obtain a PostgreSQL connection URL.
 For this, you can create a free account with [CockroachDb](https://cockroachlabs.cloud/).
 The connection URL will look like `postgres://user:password@host:port/database`.
 2. Enter the path to your CSV file.
 3. Write a SQL query.
-It is the results of this query which will be re-exported to CSV.
-4. The output CSV file is located in the same directory as the source CSV file.

-### How it Works

-1. The data in your CSV file is piped to the SQL database.
-2. You write a SELECT query to select that data in the form you desire.
-3. The result set from the query is written to the output CSV file.
+4. Decide whether you want the query results sent to STDOUT or written to another CSV file.

-## License
+### License

 Licensed under the Apache License 2.0.
 See the license file for more details.